 “Anderson, it was Anderson… George Anderson, chief of covert ops, in Washington.”
-A twig snapped—Danny fainted.
+A small twig snapped—Danny fainted.

 Before leaving the ship’s arboretum, I bagged up their belongings.
 The rancid-acid fumes from that costumed, rubber-coated bot were still punching at my gag reflex.

 “Michael, next time, tone it down a little.
 That was the most disgusting thing I’ve ever smelled.
-What was it?”
+What was that?”

 “My own mixture of musk amines and esters, with Limburger cheese extract for flavoring, cooked over low heat for thirty minutes.
 I’m quite proud of its effectiveness.”

 “Where did you come up with that monster design?”

 “It’s a blend from old science fiction movies of the 1950s and 60s.
 Can’t beat Hollywood for horror.
 Gorlak is primarily a mix of monsters from The Angry Red Planet and Them, both classics in my book.”

 “Well, put him on ice.
 I don’t want him stinking up my ship.”

 “So, what’s next?”